pjtunstall/0-shell/README.md

 ### Job control

-While it might be argued that my 0-shell meets the stated requirements for the optional extension project job-control, I've yet to tackle some of the additional requirements implied by its audit questions, in particular:
+While my 0-shell more-or-less meets the stated requirements for the optional extension project job-control (subject to making `+` and `-` track the last two foreground jobs even when jobs move back and forth between states), I've yet to tackle some of the additional requirements implied by its audit questions, in particular:

 - execution of arbitrary external binaries apart from those we had to recreate,
   - including via the system `PATH` by typing e.g. `tar` or `python`

+I assume we're not being asked to re-implement Python.

 ## Regarding the name